 “As the first major city in the world to develop tools for the regulation, enforcement and education around legalized, commercialized marijuana, Denver has become the global model for local governments that are adjusting to legalized marijuana or facing the possibility of future legalization,” said Ashley Kilroy, Executive Director of Marijuana Policy for the City and County of Denver.

-At the Marijuana Management Symposium symposium, Kilroy will present Denver’s collaborative approach toward marijuana management, including:
+At the Marijuana Management Symposium, Kilroy will present Denver’s collaborative approach toward marijuana management, including:

 - How Denver manages marijuana-related revenue and expenditures